jeronimomaths/jeronimomaths.github.io/other.md

 <img src="universe.jpg" width="420">
-This is Martin Bridson's amazing drawing of the universe of groups.
+This is Martin Bridson's amazing drawing of the universe of finitely presented groups.
 A detail description of it can be found [here](https://people.maths.ox.ac.uk/~bridson/papers/bridsonicm.pdf).